 IMPORTANT – Penguin Island Is Closed In Winter

-Penguin Island is open daily September 15 to early June (Western Australia Day Public Holiday), subject to weather.
-When the island is closed due to bad weather, an ‘Island Alert’ is displayed on the welcome page of their website.
+Penguin Island is open daily from September 15 to early June (Western Australia Day Public Holiday), subject to weather.
+When Penguin Island is closed due to bad weather, an ‘Island Alert’ is displayed on the welcome page of their website.

 Penguin Island Weather reflects the weather in Perth and Rockingham areas.
 In general, great months to visit are November through April when it is still warm and not too windy.
 Remember in the height of summer the temperatures can soar up to 40 degrees Celsius and this will mean it is too hot to enjoy the Island.

 It can get very busy at the Penguin Island Ferry terminal prior to the departures, so save time and buy your tickets online with these tour options offered by Get Your Guide.
 The purchase process is straightforward, and you can cancel without charge fees if you change your plans.
 REMEMBER you need to go to the ticket office before boarding the ferry in order to validate your tickets.

 Bonus – Little Penguin Facts

 These Penguins are known as Little Penguins or Fairy penguins and are the smallest of the 17 penguin species

 Adults stand about 40 centimeters tall and weigh about a kilogram.

 These flightless seabirds have adapted to the oceans, as their wings have evolved into flippers and you can see them ‘flying’ underwater.